huanillo/anacardOS/README.md

 ---

 ## What does the setup include?

-The script installs and configures the following tools and dependencies:
+The script copies all configuration files, sets up the day/night theme switching timer and installs the following packages:

+- `yay`: only if it is not installed (Asks user before installing it)
 - `kitty`: terminal
 - `waybar`: status bar config and style.css
 - `rofi`: application launcher with transparency